Our Future Path! A plan for a better world!

 Inflation and Recession

 In some cases, we can also have stagflation where we have both inflation and a recession at the same time.
-This can happen when businesses pull back, but consumers continue spending.
+This can happen when businesses pull back, but consumers demand persists.
 For instance, if there is a shortage of some commodity like food, water or energy that we cannot easily do without, then demand will remain high, and prices will rise.
 If the commodity is something like oil, then the shortage will not only raise the prices of things like gas, but all products that are produced and even reduce the supply of other products when the shortage forces businesses to cut back on production.

 It has usually been left up to our national government to deal with these issues.
 In specific, it has mostly been left to the Federal Reserve, which tries to handle these issues via changes in their target interest rates.
 When inflation is too high, the Federal Reserve will raise rates to reduce borrowing and spending to lower demand, which would in turn lower prices.
 When we are in a recession, the Federal Reserve will lower interest rates to spur borrowing and spending to boost economic growth, which would lead to hiring and increased business and consumer spending.